Steve Berry, NY Times and International Best Selling Author says:

 My second novel, A VOYAGE BEYOND REASON, received a “Notable Award for Mainstream Literary Fiction” in the 17th Annual International Writer’s Digest Book Award competition (2009).
 Introduced on national television during the finale of the CBS TV series, Survivor-Tocantins by the subject of the book, Benjamin Wade aka “Coach”, a three-time star of the popular TV show, A VOYAGE BEYOND REASON continues into its second edition published by ToMar Associates Publishing, Reno, Nevada.

-In 2020 novel #7 was published, available on amazon.
+All available on Amazon.
 The list now includes:

 Code Name: ORION'S EYE,